Plumsail/forms-docs/Public/design.rst

 .. |pic-design-properties| image:: ./images/start/design-properties.gif
    :alt: Field's properties

-Multiple fields/controls can be selected at once to adjust their shared properties:
+In **web designer**, multiple fields/controls can be selected at once to adjust their shared properties:

 |pic-design-multiple-fields|